| |

 • stainless steel

-If you liked this recipe, I think you’ll really enjoy these other natural cleaning tutorials on the blog!
+If you liked making this your own thieves cleaner, I think you’ll really enjoy these other natural cleaner recipes on the blog!

-I hope you love this recipe for homemade DIY thieves cleaner!
+I hope you love this recipe for DIY thieves spray!
 If you make it, I’d love for you to come back and leave a comment and rating so that I know how you like using it!

 How To Make DIY Thieves Cleaner